drelor-online/tildethine-reddit-tipbot/README.md

-* Do not keep a lot of MayoCoin in your tip bot account!
+* Do not keep a lot of TildeThine in your tip bot account!
 The tip bot is for tipping small amounts ONLY.

-* You accept the risks of using this tip bot -- We won't steal your MayoCoin, but they might be lost at any point, and we are at no obligation to replace them.
+* You accept the risks of using this tip bot -- We won't steal your TildeThine, but they might be lost at any point, and we are at no obligation to replace them.
 Don't put in more than you're willing to lose.